 4. Use of Vehicles:

 a.
-Employer owned or leased vehicles shall not be used for any purpose other than official City Employer business.
+Employer-owned or -leased vehicles shall not be used for any purpose other than official City Employer business.

 b.
 Employees must continuously recognize that use of an Employer-owned vehicle is a privilege and that they are constantly visible as an official representative of the City Employer .
 Employees should show every courtesy while operating a City Employer-owned vehicle or their personal vehicle on City Employer business in order to enhance the good reputation of the City Employer.